Lebanese Tabbouleh Salad (Tabouli)

 Notes

-Ingredient notes: Use the freshest ingredients for the best flavor.
-Use fine bulgur wheat – you’ll find it in most Middle Eastern markets or online.
-If you prefer a grain-free option, you can substitute bulgur wheat for quinoa.
+Sourcing: For the best flavor, use the freshest ingredients.
+Large quantities of parley can often be found in Middle Eastern shops.
+Use fine bulgur wheat—you can find it in most Middle Eastern shops or online.
+If you prefer a grain-free option, substitute bulgur wheat for quinoa.

 Course: Appetizer, Salad, Side